MohamedEshmawy/DeepRoasters/README.md

-This repos is for our CVC competiotion project.
+This repo is for our CVC competition project.

 Tracking is a fundamental task in any video application requiring some degree of reasoning about objects of interest, our project aims to create an android app to demonstrate real-time object tracking by only clicking on an object in the app.